 Our Dojo

 Formerly known as Neil Dunnigan’s School of Karate and situated not far from the downtown core of Edmonton, Shoken School of Karate is thriving.
-After Sensei Dunnigan retired, he sold his school to three of his students: Sensei Jarrad Sagan, Sempai Tammy Brady, and Sempai Kristian Mahinay.
+After Sensei Dunnigan retired, he sold his school to three of his students: Sensei Jarrad Sagan, Sensei Tammy Brady, and Sensei Kristian Mahinay.

 Our Facility